-For short term use of city-owned property, the Sustainable Development and Construction Department - Real Estate Division may issue a standard month-to-month lease.
+For short term use of city-owned property, the Department of Public Works - Real Estate Division may issue a standard month-to-month lease.

 For long term use of city-owned property, a lease may be issued upon approval by the Dallas

 Persons wishing to lease City-owned property should send a letter of request to:

 Ashley Eubanks, Assistant Director

 The request letter should contain a plat map to identify the proposed lease area.
 Upon receipt of this letter, a real estate specialist will be assigned to the project.
 All questions regarding the lease or the process to obtain the lease should be directed to the assigned real estate specialist.

 If approved, the month-to-month lease may be executed by the Director upon receipt of the first month's rent and an insurance certificate as required in the lease.

 Long term leases require City Council approval.

 Some of the basic terms of the City's month to month leases are as follows:

 The tenant will be required to pay rent.
 The amount of rent required will be determined by the Real Estate Division office and/or by an appraisal, if needed.
 Fees associated with the cost of the appraisal will be the applicant’s responsibility.